rosettatype/design-regression/_posts/2026-07-17-multilingual-directional-signage-in-indian-metros.md

 ![](/assets/2026-07-17-multilingual-directional-signage-in-indian-metros/figure_4.jpg){: .grayscale}

 <figcaption id="fig:f4"><strong>Figure 4:</strong> Bengaluru Metro (Namma Metro) signage before Devanagari was removed from the system.
-The photo is by రహ్మానుద్దీన్, licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license and it is available from the [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Mahatma_Gandhi_road_Metro_station_bangalore.jpg).</figcaption>
+The photo is by రహ్మానుద్దీన్, licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license and it is available from the <a href=https://commons.wikimedia.org/wiki/File:Mahatma_Gandhi_road_Metro_station_bangalore.jpg">Wikimedia Commons</a>.</figcaption>

 ![](/assets/2026-07-17-multilingual-directional-signage-in-indian-metros/figure_5.jpg){: .grayscale}